-Venice is a beautiful city to visit, but if you have time on your trip, there are many excellent nearby options for day trips as well.
-The Veneto region holds interesting towns and cities outside Venice, easily reached by public transportation.
+Venice is a beautiful city to visit, and certainly has enough attractions and diversions to keep you busy for at least several days to a week or more.
+But if you have the time and want a break from the canals of Venice, there are many excellent nearby options for day trips as well.
+The Veneto region holds interesting towns and cities outside Venice, most easily reached by public transportation.

 01 of 09